 - Credit cards are not free money; they are actually high interest loans in disguise.
-Familiarize yourself with the various fees associated with credit cards. - Only take out one or two credit cards. - Shop around for the lowest interest rates. - Make sure interest rates are fixed. - You can save a lot of time and money by paying more than your minimum monthly credit card payment. - If you have a balance of \$1,000 with a 16% interest rate, and you only make the minimum \$25 per month payment, it will take you 11 years and \$1,861 to pay off that \$1,000.
+Familiarize yourself with the various fees associated with credit cards. - Only take out one or two credit cards.
+The fewer you have the easier they are to manage. - Shop around for the lowest interest rates. - Make sure interest rates are fixed. - You can save a lot of time and money by paying more than your minimum monthly credit card payment. - If you have a balance of \$1,000 with a 16% interest rate, and you only make the minimum \$25 per month payment, it will take you 11 years and \$1,861 to pay off that \$1,000.